-RBGE Diploma in Botanical Illustration Online Course 2021-24
+RBGE Diploma in Botanical Illustration Distance Course 2023-25

 Thank you for requesting further information on the RBGE Diploma in Botanical Illustration Online Course.
-We are delighted that you are considering joining this three-year course, which we offer in a format designed to fit in with a busy life wherever you are located.
+We are delighted that you are considering joining this course, which we offer in a format designed to fit in with your life wherever you are located.

-Through PropaGate, our virtual learning environment, you will be able to work remotely throughout the three-year course.
+Through PropaGate, our virtual learning environment, you will be able to work remotely throughout the course.
 Online tutorials via Microsoft Teams will be scheduled at intervals to support work in progress.

 This is a fantastic place to study - a world-renowned centre for horticultural and botanical training and research.
-We have superb resources, the jewel in the crown being our living collections: over 15,000 species of plants growing across our four gardens at Edinburgh, Benmore, Dawyck and Logan.
-Perhaps even more important for our students, though, is the expertise of our horticultural and botanical staff who are integral to the development of our online courses.
-The Diploma in Botanical Illustration offers students the benefit of this expertise, as well as tuition from world renowned specialists in botanical painting.
+Most important for our students is the expertise of our horticultural and botanical staff who are integral to the development of our online courses.
+The Diploma in Botanical Illustration offers students the benefit of this expertise, as well as tuition from world renowned specialists in botanical painting and drawing.

-This handbook introduces you to the RBGE Diploma in Botanical Illustration Distance Learning Course (there is also a taught version of this course which takes place over two years and is delivered here in Edinburgh).
-I hope this handbook answers all your questions, but please don't hesitate to contact myself or the education department (details below) if you have any further queries.
+This handbook introduces you to the RBGE Diploma in Botanical Illustration Online Course (there is also an attended version of this course which takes place over two years and is delivered here in Edinburgh).
+I hope this handbook answers all your questions, but please don't hesitate to contact us if you have any further queries.
 We look forward to receiving your application!